jctemp/paper-gnn-shadewatcher/sections/03_concepts.typ

 The authors limited the root entities by partitioning the entity set ($cal(V)$) into two disjoint subsets.
 The first set contains data objects ($cal(D)$), files and sockets, which will represent root entities.
 All other entities belong to the second subset of system entities ($cal(S)$).
-The final step is to take all descending entities in the subgraph and create the root-children interactions.
+The final step is to take all descending entities in the subgraph and create root-children interactions.
 These connections will be labelled with an _interact_ relation type.

 Finally, we can define the entity context graph (CG), modelling semantic system entity interactions.